 Illegal Wildlife Trade (IWT) Relationship With Money Laundering

 FATF released the June 2020 Money Laundering and the Illegal Wildlife Trade report.
-The purpose of the FATF report is to provide guidance on measures that can be taken to combat money laundering from the Illegal Wildlife Trade.
+The FATF report aims to provide guidance on measures that can be taken to combat money laundering from the Illegal Wildlife Trade.
 The Illegal wildlife trade (IWT) is a major organized crime that fuels corruption and threatens biodiversity.
 According to the 2016 UN World Wildlife Crime report, criminals trade products derived from more than 7,000 wild animal and plant species worldwide.
-Criminals illegally trade not only iconic mammals but also less well-known species such as bird, amphibian species, corals, reptiles, boney fish.
-A striking example is illegally hunting criminals to make bags and shoes from the skin of pythons, to consume them as food, and to be used as a traditional medical tool.
+Criminals illegally trade iconic mammals and less well-known species such as birds, amphibian species, corals, reptiles, and bony fish.
+A striking example is illegally hunting criminals to make bags and shoes from the skin of pythons, consume them as food, and be used as a traditional medical tool.

 Methods Used for The Illegal Wildlife Trade

 All criminals in IWT often use shells and front companies to hide payments and launder the revenues of their illegal activities.
 They primarily use shell companies to facilitate the transfer of value among the union members of the criminals, between buyers and sellers, or to hold assets.
 In addition, criminals often use legitimate frontline companies to hide the transfer of value from IWT.
 On the other hand, criminals use the import-export industries to demonstrate the movement of goods and payments across borders legally.
 Some of the vulnerable sectors that criminals use to clear your income are breeding facilities, pet shops, zoos, the decor, and the fashion industry.